 See each day's largest fish and individual beat catches on our Latest catches page which is updated each time a ghillie uses our automatic SMS and internet reporting systems.

 You can also subscribe to receive a weekly report or a rod alert by filling in a subscribe form

-(Last updated: Monday 18th June)
+(Last updated: Tuesday 18th September)

 A river report will be available in due course from the Trust, other details can be found off this link